dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 Publishing Tropical Storm tracks

 We'll demonstrate temporal filters using a dataset with a strong time linkage: tracks of tropical storms (or hurricanes).
-This dataset is available from...
+This dataset is available from [here](https://hifld-geoplatform.opendata.arcgis.com/datasets/geoplatform::historical-tropical-storm-tracks)...

 - Preparation
 -